dbbs-lab/bsb-core/docs/getting-started/getting-started.rst

 partitions.
 You can use other :class:`PlacementStrategies
 <.placement.strategy.PlacementStrategy>` by setting the :guilabel:`strategy` attribute.
 The BSB offers some strategies out of the box, or you can implement your own.
-The :class:`~bsb.placement.particle.RandomPlacement` places cells randomly in the assigned volume.
+The :class:`~bsb.placement.random.RandomPlacement` places cells randomly in the assigned volume.

 Take another look at your network: